- Cold Press Sunflower Oil for frying Samosas

-- Add chopped green chillies, chopped onions and a pinch of salt.
-Sauté on medium heat, until onions becomes translucent for 3 minutes.
+- Add chopped green chilies, chopped onions and a pinch of salt.
+Sauté on medium heat, until onions become translucent for 3 minutes.

-- Then add turmeric powder, chillie powder, garam masala powder and sauté for a short while.
+- Then add turmeric powder, chili powder, garam masala powder and sauté for a short while.
 Sprinkle some coriander leaves.
-Mix well together and then switch off flame.
+Mix well together and then switch off the flame.

 - Heat a pan and warm each side of chappathi, allowing to dry on both sides, but don’t allow it to cook.
-Flip it over occassionally.
+Flip it over occasionally.

 - Heat oil in a pan.
 Deep fry all samosa’s on a medium heat.
-Deep fry until the samosa are a crispy golden brown colour.
+Deep fry until the samosas are a crispy golden brown colour.
 Remove from oil when cooked.
-Then transfer samosa to kitchen towel to drain oil.
-Samosa are ready to be served.
+Then transfer samosa to a kitchen towel to drain oil.
+Samosas are ready to be served.